ZoomInfo

 • Active buying signals: Intent data showing solution research and vendor evaluation

 When marketing hands off an SQL to sales, both teams should agree the lead meets acceptance criteria.
-Clear handoff processes and service-level agreements (SLAs) keep leads from falling through the cracks.
+Clear handoff processes and service-level agreements (SLAs) keep leads from falling through the cracks between SAL and SQL stages.

 B2B Lead Generation Process

 Effective lead generation follows a structured process.
-Three core steps turn market awareness into qualified pipeline:
+Four core steps turn market awareness into qualified pipeline:

 Start by defining your ideal customer profile (ICP).
 An ICP combines firmographic and behavioral data from your best accounts to describe the perfect lead.
 You may need multiple ICPs if your offering serves different buyer types or includes multiple product tiers.